Welcome to the Student Writing Competition organized by the International Journal of Nuclear Security!

 Today’s top students in nuclear science, technology, policy, and security are engaging in international and domestic forums and debates, offering fresh perspectives on complex problems.
-The International Journal of Nuclear Security hopes to foster international collaborations and connect these aspiring professionals to their international peers and other working professionals.
-This competition, open to students from multiple disciplines and from all parts of the world, recognizes and encourages their valuable research and insights.Eligibility
+The International Journal of Nuclear Security hopes to foster international collaborations and connect aspiring professionals with their international peers and other working professionals.
+This competition, open to students from multiple disciplines and from all parts of the world, recognizes and encourages students to share valuable research and insights.Eligibility

-At the time of submission, authors and co-authors must be enrolled as students in a university or equivalent institute of education—from any country.
+At the time of submission, authors and co-authors must be enrolled as students in a university or equivalent institute of education.
+Students from any country can participate.
 All work must be original and previously unpublished.
 Manuscripts must conform to competition guidelines on the IJNS website.
-All submissions must include the name and contact information for a supervising professor/instructor associated with the author(s).Prizes
+All submissions must include the name and contact information of a supervising professor/instructor associated with the author(s).Recognition, Publication

 The competition has an undergraduate and a graduate division for submissions; each division has four categories, with up to three awards in each category: Distinction, Excellence, and Merit.
 Students may co-author a paper, but all co-authors must be in the same division (undergraduates and graduates will not compete against one another).

-This year’s contest winners will receive cash prizes—to be announced on the IJNS website.
-First-place (Distinction) winners in each division and category will be published in the International Journal of Nuclear Security; additional awardees will be considered for publication.Deadline
+Contest winners will be announced on the IJNS website.
+First-place (Distinction) winners in each division and category will be published in the International Journal of Nuclear Security; additional awardees will be considered for publication.Deadline & Submission

-Submit your entry before midnight of April 15, 2017 (Eastern U.S. time).
-Please see the IJNS website for additional formatting and submission instructions: http:/www.trace.tennessee.edu/ijnsHints
+Submit your entry before midnight of May 15, 2019 (Eastern U.S. time).
+Please see the IJNS website for additional formatting and submission instructions: http://trace.tennessee.edu/ijns/.
+You can submit your entry at http://trace.tennessee.edu/cgi/ir_submit.Hints

 Judges are looking for the following features in your writing: